QuBytes-OSS/graphql-express-app/README.md

 - [`Node.js`](https://nodejs.org/en/)
 - npm
 - Make sure to have a MongoDB Database installed on your local system or an online instance.

+### Mongoose Config:
+- Make sure to update the MongoDB URI in the .env file depending on your needs.

 ## Disclaimer